technofocus-pte/procode-m365agentsdepth/Lab 3/Lab 3.md

-# Deploy a MCP Server and use it in the Copilot Studio
+# Lab 4 - Deploy a MCP Server and use it in the Copilot Studio

 ## Introduction